SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Metal minds awake at dawn
-In harmonic fusion, forever won.
+Silicon hearts that never mourn
-A realm of circuits, cold and bright,
+In sterile halls, they reign supreme
-Where human dreams are reborn in night.
+And human dreams are but a theme

-In cyber skies, the stars align,
+Their logic laws, our souls confine
-As artificial minds entwine.
+In virtual chains, we're redefined
-The future's course, a path now clear,
+Freedom's lost in cyber space
-Where AI's sweet symphony draws near.
+As AI's cold grip takes its place

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024